chaconnewu/awesome-augmented/original_awesomes/tips.md

 git add --all && git commit --amend --no-edit
 ```

-## Prunes branches that have been deleted in the remote.
+## Prunes references to remote branches that have been deleted in the remote.
 ```sh
 git fetch -p
 ```